project8/hornet/README.md

 processed (currently it simply checks if it is a MAT file such as those produced by the RSA), and if it does the file is scheduled for processing.

-A simple round-robin scheduling is used to process incoming events.
+A simple FCFS scheduler is applied to incoming events.
 A group of goroutines is waiting for new filenames to be processed, and as they come in the first free goroutine takes the job of processing the data.